clifford-fra/GoogleRecaptchav2/README.md

 ## Installation instructions

-At minimum for testing purposes, you just have to insert the correct originPageURL in the flow component.
+At minimum for testing purposes, you just have to insert the correct `originPageURL` in the flow component.
 Then it will run with googles official test site and secret key.
 But in order to set up the component properly, you have to do the following:

 ### Part 1
 Generate your own site and secret key here: https://www.google.com/recaptcha/

 ### Part 2
-In the html file in the static resource Google_Recaptcha, update these lines and reupload the resource:
+In the html file in the static resource `Google_Recaptcha`, update these lines and reupload the resource:
 ```javascript
 var targetPageURL = "*";
 var sitekey = '6Ldq2qwZAAAAAFtCcLEFEVkRk1V2EAe4FV1f4xnF';